 How Giesen Group innovates for sustainable growth with decanter technology

-In recent years, New Zealand’s winemakers have been making their mark on the international scene with distinctive wines including its famous Sauvignon Blanc wines.
-The industry continues to expand both at home and in export markets but needs to plan ahead for climate change and changing consumer preferences.
+In recent years, New Zealand’s winemakers have been making their mark on the international scene with distinctive wines, including the famous Sauvignon Blanc.
+As the industry continues to expand both domestically and in export markets, it must also plan ahead for climate change and evolving consumer preferences.

 Why are New Zealand winemakers interested in decanter technology?

-The process of juice extraction is the single most important step in wine production.
-Previously, this involved presses and continuous flotation to achieve clarified juice.
-With the decanter, the grape juice goes directly from the buffer tank to the decanter, which cuts out these steps.
+The juice extraction process is crucial in wine production.
+Traditionally, presses and continuous flotation were used to achieve clarified juice.
+With the decanter, grape juice goes directly from the buffer tank to the decanter, eliminating these steps.
+“You cut out the whole process of cold settling or flotation and lees filtration, removing two energy- and water-consuming processes,” comments Shouler.

 At a glance